blockchain/My-Wallet-V3-Android/README.md

 ## Building

+**Required: Create a signing key in the `app` folder with the filename `blockchainDebugKey.keystore` with same the key password and store password.
+Then update the `keyPassword` and `debugKeyAlias` entries in the `secretDefaults.properties` file.**

 Clone the [Android Repository](https://github.com/blockchain/wallet-android-private).
 Make sure your repository is on `master`.
 Import it as an Android Studio project (`File -> Open`).